Enhanced nematic fluctuations near an antiferromagnetic Mott insulator and possible application to high-$T_{c}$ cuprates: Funding

-\acknowledgments We gratefully acknowledge helpful discussions with A.~Chubukov, B.~Keimer and M.~Le~Tacon.
 P.P.O. acknowledges support from Iowa State University Startup Funds.
 J.S. acknowledges financial support by the Deutsche Forschungsgemeinschaft through Grant No.~SCHM 1031/7-1.
 This work was carried out using the computational resource bwUniCluster funded by the Ministry of Science, Research and Arts and the Universities of the State of Baden-W\"urttemberg, Germany, within the framework program bwHPC.